In My Mind (Heather Headley song)

-"In My Mind" is a song by American recording artist Shannon Sanders from his debut studio album, Outta Nowhere (1999).
-The song was covered by Trinidadian recording artist Heather Headley for her second studio album of the same name (2006).
+"In My Mind" is a song by Trinidadian-American artist Heather Headley from her second studio album, In My Mind (2006).
+The song is a cover from American recording artist Shannon Sanders from his debut studio album, Outta Nowhere (1999).
 It was released on September 27, 2005 as the album's lead single, peaking at number seventy-five on the Billboard Hot 100 in early April 2006, while the song's remixes by the Freemasons and Dave Hernandez topped the Hot Dance Club Play.

 Headley's version of the track appeared on the April 20, 2008 episode of the comedy-drama television series The Game, titled "Bury My Heart at Wounded Knee".
 In 2021, Headley's version was sampled by Nicki Minaj, Drake and Lil Wayne for the song "Seeing Green", from the reissue of Minaj's 2009 mixtape Beam Me Up Scotty.

 Music video

 The music video for "In My Mind" was directed by Diane Martel and premiered on January 19, 2006 via Yahoo!
 The video opens with Headley at home at dawn, lying on a couch, in the kitchen, and watching television, intercut with scenes of her watching her ex-boyfriend kissing another girl across the street.
 Next, the video switches in and out of Headley singing and talking to her ex-boyfriend's mother, who hugs her near the end of the second verse.
 She is shown walking with her ex, and as the bridge begins, a tear falls from her eye.
 As the song progresses, Headley is seen singing and holding the boyfriend, switching into scenes where she is standing in place, singing.